octokit/plugin-rest-endpoint-methods.js/docs/actions/setGithubActionsPermissionsRepository.md

 # Set GitHub Actions permissions for a repository

-Sets the GitHub Actions permissions policy for enabling GitHub Actions and allowed actions in the repository.
+Sets the GitHub Actions permissions policy for enabling GitHub Actions and allowed actions and reusable workflows in the repository.

-If the repository belongs to an organization or enterprise that has set restrictive permissions at the organization or enterprise levels, such as `allowed_actions` to `selected` actions, then you cannot override them for the repository.
+If the repository belongs to an organization or enterprise that has set restrictive permissions at the organization or enterprise levels, such as `allowed_actions` to `selected` actions and reusable workflows, then you cannot override them for the repository.

 You must authenticate using an access token with the `repo` scope to use this endpoint.
 GitHub Apps must have the `administration` repository permission to use this API.